 Pegasi seem to have some kind of "tactile telekinesis", because the vehicles they pull behind them hover instead of dangling straight down from the harness.
 The wheels even rotate without being in contact with any solid surface.

 Mix-and-Match Critter: Discord.
-He has a horse's head, mismatched horns of a deer and a goat, pupils of different sizes, a birdlike left wing, a draconic left wing, the hands of an eagle and lion, the feet of an ox and an alligator, and a serpent tail with a white tuft at the end.
+He has a horse's head, mismatched horns of a deer and a goat, pupils of different sizes, a birdlike left wing, a draconic right wing, the hands of an eagle and lion, the feet of an ox and an alligator, and a serpent tail with a white tuft at the end.
 It's like a zoo exploded in here.

 The Season 2 finale — is there an Up To Thirteen?
 Because it gives us Twilight Sparkle, emotionally crushed, allows her a split-second Hope Spot — and then, to all appearances, 'banished to the Underworld in a circle of green hellfire'.
 Cue "Doot doo doo doot doo, Myyyy Little Pony".
 If they hadn't shown the two parts back to back, the bronies would have rioted.

 Morality Kitchen Sink: The show features characters from all over the moral spectrum, where the absolute majority fall within the grey middle-zone.
 In the case of the heroes or "good guys" in general, this is usually facilitated by Mr. Vice Guy, and most of the villains are Not Evil, Just Misunderstood.
 Princess Celestia and King Sombra are two notable exceptions, from different ends of the moral scales.

 Motor Mouth: Pinkie Pie, full stop.
 She even needs to stop for air before continuing with her verbal tsunami.

 Apple Bloom as well, during "Call of the Cutie".
 She inhaled before releasing her own verbal tsunamis, though.